Chicken coop ventilation calculator: how much ventilation do you need?

 How stack-effect ventilation works

-Coop ventilation cross-section: high vents exit, low intakes enterA coop drawn from the side.
+Chicken coop ventilation diagram: high vents exit, low intakes enterA chicken coop ventilation diagram drawn in cross-section from the side.
 Saffron arrows show warm humid air rising and exiting through high vents near the roof peak.
-Cream arrows show fresh cool air entering through low intake vents near the floor.HIGH VENTHIGH VENTINTAKEINTAKEWarm humid air rises and exits via high vents · fresh cool air enters at the floor
+Cream arrows show fresh cool air entering through low intake vents near the floor.HIGH VENTHIGH VENTINTAKEINTAKEWarm humid air rises and exits via high vents Β· fresh cool air enters at the floor

 The instinct is to close every gap when the temperature drops.
 The result is the most common winter coop failure: warm humid air from birds and bedding has nowhere to go, condenses overnight on cold surfaces (windows, the underside of the roof, the birds' own combs and wattles), and creates the wet frostbite most beginners attribute to outside cold.
-Chickens handle dry cold air down to around 0°F without help; they don't handle damp 25°F well at all.
+Chickens handle dry cold far better than damp cold; a wet 25Β°F coop can be more dangerous than a colder, dry, draft-managed one.
+Monitor cold-stress signs and use local extension guidance for extreme weather.

 The fix is in the placement, not the total vent area: push most of your vent area HIGH (above roost height) so warm humid air rises and exits without crossing the perch line.
-Low intake vents stay partially open at floor level on the windward side, ideally behind a wind barrier so cold air doesn't blast in directly.
+Low intake vents stay partially open just above floor level on the windward side, ideally behind a kickplate so cold air doesn't blast in directly.

 Run the numbers in the calculator above with coop floor 32 sq ft, flock 8, standard breed, temperate climate.
 The math: